What is acquisition success?

 A lot of times we do this in parallel with our commit process leading up to the announcement.
 But we will make sure we pull in specific executives that have a stake in making this deal successful.

 So all of this is prior to announcing so that on day one we can execute fast.
-We have this pre-approved team to support these requirements and can start working on execution right away.
+We have this pre-approved team in place that is ready to execute on day one.

 Effect of integration on LOI